 Elecampane root tea has a slightly bitter And somewhat earthy flavor to it.
-However, these are balanced out by its wonderful spicy notes that really warm your entire body when you drink this wonderful herbal tea.
+However, these are balanced out by their wonderful spicy notes that really warm your entire body when you drink this wonderful herbal tea.

-The one thing I will say about this herbal tea is that it is quite strong. regardless of how long you stupid for you’re going to get a very robust flavor from this herbal infusion.
+The one thing I will say about this herbal tea is that it is quite strong. regardless of how long you stupid you’re going to get a very robust flavor from this herbal infusion.

 All the flavors the earthiness in the bitterness and the spiciness are all pretty equal in their strength so you get a nice blend of all those flavors all it wants which makes it a very interesting tea to drink.

-It’s not the smoothest tea but it also is not overly bitter or earthy which makes it a pretty drinkable tea in one that even knew tea drinkers would enjoy I think as long as they can deal with the spicy undertones.
+It’s not the smoothest tea but it also is not overly bitter or earthy which makes it a pretty drinkable tea one that even knew tea drinkers would enjoy I think as long as they can deal with the spicy undertones.

-Even among most herbal tea drinkers, this is not a very well known herbal tea.
+Even among most herbal tea drinkers, this is not a very well-known herbal tea.
 In fact, a lot of people have probably never heard of it.

 There are only a few vendors that make this tea with a teabag and even the loose root teas are a little bit difficult to find.

-There aren’t a whole lot of places to get elecampane root tea in a bag but I like TerraVita’s Organic Elecampane Root Tea Bags (*affiliate link).
+There aren’t a whole lot of places to get Elecampane root tea in a bag but I like TerraVita’s Organic Elecampane Root Tea Bags (*affiliate link).
 You can find it on Amazon.

 Eleuthero Root Tea